Edible Marshmallow Fluff Slime (No-Cook Recipe!)

 Note: It’s very important that you do these steps in order.
 If you add the marshmallow fluff to the bowl before the cornstarch and sugar, it will stick to the bowl and you’ll have a difficult time mixing it in.

-3. Add Food Colouring (Optional)
+3. Add Food Coloring (Optional)

 4. Stir Mixture